League of Education Voters

 Put Students First

 Students have an important voice in shaping the education system.
 Families are critical partners in student success.
-We commit to working with students, families, and communities to identify barriers and formulate solutions, and we support them in organizing to advocate for their future.
+We commit to working with students, families, and communities – especially Black, Indigenous and students of color, students with disabilities, students gaining English proficiency, students experiencing homelessness, foster youth, and other historically marginalized students – to identify barriers and formulate solutions together, and we support them in organizing to advocate for their future.

 How We Operationalize Diversity, Equity, and Inclusion as an Organization